Easter is almost here Join u

 FAQ's

-Living Word baptizes children who are old enough to both understand and verbally confess Jesus as their Lord and Savior.
+Living Word baptizes children who are old enough to both understand and verbally confess Jesus as their Lord and Savior (generally 8 and older).
+Children interested in being baptized are welcome to attend the baptism class with a parent/guardian.
 Each child who desires to be baptized should have a basic understanding of the gospel and be able to individually express their desire to take this step of faith.
-We periodically offer a children's baptism class where we cover all the basics about baptism and encourage parents to register their children if they want to learn more.

 Baptism is 1) an act of obedience for those who have trusted in Jesus as Savior and Lord, 2) a picture of our union with Christ in his death and resurrection, and 3) a public declaration of our commitment to Jesus as King and His way of life.
 While baptism is a step every believer should take we believe it is not a requirement for salvation.